BrenoFariasdaSilva/AutoHotKey/README.md

 ---

 Welcome to the [AutoHotKey.](https://github.com/BrenoFariasDaSilva/AutoHotKey.git) repository.
 It stores a collection of my custom AutoHotKey scripts for automating various tasks, including browser automation, game macros, and more.
-This repository features a variety of AutoHotKey (AHK) scripts designed for improving productivity across multiple domains, such as web browsing, gaming, and desktop automation..

 ---